MartyIce/martyice.github.io/_posts/2018-08-15-custom-ai-tracing-rendering.md

 <h3>Visualizing Data</h3>

 While the data we store and retrieve from App Insights can be very useful by itself, what's the point if we don't have a shiny, pretty graph?
 This is easy to do with all the javascript libraries available.
-For this example, I used Chart JS.
+For this example, I used <a href="https://www.chartjs.org/">Chart JS</a>.

 ```javascript
             drawChart: function () {